 The world’s first videophone needed a transmitter, at each end of the line, built from a heavy metal disc with a spiral of 24 holes.
 It spun at 75 rpm, in front of a powerful lamp to trace a bright mosaic across the caller’s face.
 A photoelectric cell gathered the reflected light and converted it into a fluctuating electric signal.
 This went down the phone line.

-Videophones were reinvented several times e.g. by BT in later years, but failed commercially.
-Videoconferencing took off when terrorism and high fuel prices encouraged busines people to say in the office.
-Home video calling took off when it it became free e.g. with Skype
+Videophones were reinvented several times – for example by BT in later years – but failed commercially.
+Videoconferencing took off when terrorism, high fuel prices, and then Covid-19 restrictions encouraged busines people to say in the office.
+Home video calling took off when it became free with the advent of Skype, followed by widespread mobile use with the development of twin-camera smartphones.